LoYuXr/NLPDL_2022_Chinese_QG/readme.md

 # Run Contrastive Learning Method
 * Set "adv": true in configs.json.
 * If you want to report results to [Weights & Biases](https://wandb.ai/site), please set "wandb_name" as your account name and "report_to": "wandb".
-* Also remember to appoint the project name & task_name.
+* Also, remember to appoint the project name & task_name.
 * Finally, check the data directory.
-This include evaluating & predicting process.
+This includes evaluating & predicting processes.
 ```
 cd ../code
 python main.py configs.json